Homepage

 Christmas Clock

-Browse the many shops and galleries
+Browse the many shops and galleries - you are bound to find something you like!

-Explore the numerous yards and lanes
+Explore the numerous yards and lanes, there are plenty of hidden surprises

-Visit the parish church of St. Andrew
+Visit the medieval parish church of St. Andrew

-Ride on the North Norfolk Railway to Sheringham
+Take a ride on the North Norfolk Railway to Sheringham

 Take a walk in Holt Country Park